-A London wine blogger alleges that a Spanish contact for the esteemed Maryland-based publication The Wine Advocate asked wineries for money in exchange for a visit from one of the publication's longtime reviewers.
+A London wine blogger alleges that a Spanish contact for the esteemed Maryland-based publication The Wine Advocate asked wineries for money in exchange for a visit from one of its longtime reviewers.

-Miller, in his first extensive interview since his resignation, denied the bribery charges and said he'd been planning for a while to cut back on reviewing.
+Miller, in his first extensive interview since his resignation, denied the allegations and said he'd been planning for a while to cut back on reviewing.

-The wine blog Jim's Loire, based in London, recently reported that Miller's representative in Spain, Pancho Campo, attempted to arrange a deal whereby struggling winemakers would pay 20,000 euros, about $26,800 by current exchange rates, for a two-day visit from Miller.
-The blog published a series of emails between Campo and a trio of Spanish wine executives sent in early June.
+The blog recently reported that Miller's representative in Spain, Pancho Campo, attempted to arrange a deal in which a struggling winemaker would pay 20,000 Euros, or about $26,800 by current exchange rates, for a two-day visit from Miller.
+The blog, the work of writer Jim Budd, published a series of emails between Campo and a trio of Spanish wine executives sent in early June.

-When the winemakers in the Madrid region, demurred, apparently put off by the cost, blogger Jim Budd alleges Campo, president of a Spanish wine organization, doubled back with more pressure and less subtlety.
+When the vineyard, D.O.
+Vinos de Madrid in the Spanish town of Navarra, demurred, apparently put off by the cost, Budd alleges Campo, president of a Spanish wine organization, doubled back with more pressure and less subtlety.

-"Private visits off the set agenda, as this would be, rarely take place, and not for a price below 40,000 euros," Campos allegedly wrote the winemaker in a note that Budd published.
+"Private visits off the set agenda, as this would be, rarely take place, and not for a price below 40,000 euros," Campos allegedly wrote the winemaker in an email that Budd published.
 "The fact that Jay has agreed to stay 2 days more, and for half the usual price, is a miracle and an opportunity that Madrid will find it difficult to have again."

 Before signing off with "a kiss from Tuscany," Campo allegedly added, "I hope they reconsider, especially considering how difficult the market is for Spain and that any little push like this can help a lot."